Mission Field Nebraska

 Followers of Christ Prison Ministry

-Ministry Leader: TBD
+Ministry Leader: Rev. Rob Corum

 Through our Followers of Christ Prison Ministry, we reach out to help prisoners in the Nebraska State Penitentiary System to know the transformational love of Jesus Christ.
 The Synod’s prison ministry has touched countless lives and helped provide much needed spiritual support to those who have participated, particularly those who transition back from prison life to society at large.